mehtaharsh16/daniel.feldroy.com/posts/2022-11-two-years-at-octopus.md

 I invite anyone who is reading this to join me on my mission of saving the planet.
 The careers page is [here](https://octopusenergy.com/careers).

-Please understand that we can only hire in countries in which we sell retail energy.
+Please understand that we usually can only hire in countries in which we have a legal entity.
 So if a role isn't listed for the country in which you reside, we probably can't hire you.
 I didn't make this rule, I disagree with it, but I do have to abide by it.

 If for whatever reason you can't get a job with Octopus, [apply to work at somewhere else into decarbonization](https://climatebase.org/).
 Let me know where you go and I'll celebrate your joining our shared mission.